quickmodel/quick-model-docs/docs/godot/libraries-and-categories.md

 Open the **Project Manager** by clicking the cube icon and click **Copy all licenses to the clipboard**.

 ## How To Update the Model Metadata in a Project if It Has Been Changed on the Library
-right-click a model and select **Update data in the project** on the context menu.
+Right-click a model and select **Update data in the project** on the context menu.